Yutong-Dai/personal-blog/content/authors/admin/_index.md

 # - Visitors
 ---

-Yutong Dai is a Ph.D. candidate in the [Department of Industrial and Systems Engineering](https://engineering.lehigh.edu/ise) at Lehigh University, working under the supervision of Professor [Daniel P. Robinson](https://coral.ise.lehigh.edu/danielprobinson/).
-He works closely with Professor [Lichao Sun](https://lichao-sun.github.io).
+Yutong Dai is a Ph.D. candidate in the [Department of Industrial and Systems Engineering](https://engineering.lehigh.edu/ise) at Lehigh University, under the supervision of Professor [Daniel P. Robinson](https://coral.ise.lehigh.edu/danielprobinson/).
+He also works closely with Professor [Lichao Sun](https://lichao-sun.github.io).

-His current research focuses on 1) designing, analyzing and implementing algorithms for large scale non-convex non-smooth optimization problems arisen in machine learning and federated learning; 2) making machine learning and deep learning algorithms secure, private, and robust.
+His current research interests include
+1. designing, analyzing and implementing algorithms for large scale non-convex non-smooth optimization problems arisen in machine learning and federated learning, and
+2. making machine learning and deep learning algorithms secure, private, and robust.